Hydroxyzine (By mouth)

-Treats anxiety, tension, nervousness, nausea, vomiting, allergies, skin rash, hives, and itching.
-This medicine is an antihistamine.
+Treats anxiety, nausea, vomiting, allergies, skin rash, hives, and itching.
+May also be used with anesthesia for medical procedures.

 When This Medicine Should Not Be Used